Submission Guidelines

 Submission types: Authors interested in participating in the workshop are requested to submit either:

-Submission: All papers submitted to the workshop must be unpublished original work and must not have been submitted anywhere else for publication.
+IMPORTANT: All papers submitted to the workshop must be unpublished original work and must not have been submitted anywhere else for publication.